EURODEO/e-soh/datastore/README.md

 | [Python](https://www.python.org/) | 3.11 |
 | [grpcio-tools](https://grpc.io/docs/languages/python/quickstart/) | 1.56.2 |

-## Using docker compose to manage the service
+## Some examples of using docker compose to manage the service

+(**NOTE:** Any environment variables used on these examples are defined in a separate section below)

 ### Check current status